 How to Build an Effective ITSM Strategy

-The trick behind providing good service is efficient IT Service Management (ITSM).
+The trick behind providing good service is efficient ITSM (ITSM).
 A customer or business user will not know what is going on behind the scenes at the service provider’s premises.
 What can be seen or experienced is that services are operating as expected, services are provided efficiently, and issues, if any, are resolved timely.
 When any of these expectations are not met, the service is referred to as poor.

 The two key reasons for the poor quality of service are: